 Behind the Laughs: A Deep Dive into SNL’s Comedy Writing Process

-📆 Your joke writing challenge topic for today is Virtual Meetings.
+📆 Your joke writing challenge topic for today is Commute Chaos.

 Did you enjoy this video?
 Show this creator some love ❤️ by liking and subscribing to their channel on YouTube.